-The Whole Child is a 62-year-old nonprofit organization providing comprehensive services to some of the most vulnerable families in Los Angeles County and in this unprecedented time, we will continue being a source of strength and stability to the families we serve.
-With the continuing spread of COVID-19 within Los Angeles County and the U.S., we are rigorously following all guidance and policies issued by federal, state and local authorities, in order to maintain the health and safety of our clients, staff, partners, volunteers and community.
-We remain committed to serving the essential needs of our clients while actively doing our part in helping reduce the spread of this pandemic, thus we have made changes to our services to maintain the well-being of clients and staff.
+The Whole Child is a 63-year-old nonprofit organization providing comprehensive services to some of the most vulnerable families in Los Angeles County and in this unprecedented time, we will continue being a source of strength and stability to the families we serve.
+We are rigorously following all guidance and policies issued by federal, state and local authorities, in order to maintain the health and safety of our clients, staff, partners, volunteers and community.
+We remain committed to serving the essential needs of our clients while actively doing our part in helping reduce the spread of the COVID-19, thus we have made changes to our services to maintain the well-being of clients and staff.

-The Whole Child has temporarily closed eight of its sites and will maintain three open.
-We will ensure frequent disinfection of high-touch services like door handles and lobby areas, as well as implementing proper social distancing in our open sites.
+The Whole Child will ensure frequent disinfection of high-touch services like door handles and lobby areas, as well as implementing proper social distancing in our open sites.
 We have now offer staggered in-person appointments to maintain social distancing and disinfect public areas before and after consultations.
 For those clients who prefer telehealth consultations, virtual appointments are available.
 We kindly ask, that all visitors wash their hands before entering our open facilities and in accordance with health mandates, wear masks, covering their nose and mouth.
 All visitors will also be subject to a health and temperature screening, before being allowed into any of our facilities.
 In addition, The Whole Child will strengthen resources and support at our interim housing facility.
 General agency questions can be emailed to: firstname.lastname@example.org

 The Whole Child remains committed to serving the needs of some of our community’s most vulnerable residents, our housing clients, during this arduous time.
 Prevention and diversion intakes are being done via phone and in person by appointment only.
 Case Management for our rapid re-housing and permanent supportive housing clients is being conducted both via phone and in person on an as needed basis.
 We will continue to work in collaboration and make prompt payments to our crisis housing partners to ensure the safety of our clients.
 We have increased staff at our Safe Families Interim Housing Complex in Echo Park to directly counter the increased needs of our clients.
 We are resolute in offering our housing residents a safe and clean facility to live.
 We serve all (breakfast, lunch and dinner) daily meals on-site.
 All events planned at the Safe Families Interim Housing Complex have been postponed until further notice.
 Housing clients that are experiencing flu/cold symptoms will be immediately placed in contact with medical professionals and local public health departments for further observation.

 On behalf of community partners, additional supportive resources (food, finances, childcare and more) can be accessed at this link: One Degree Resource Guide